How can one person walk out of an event and think “That was awesome and so good for business!”

 This article was written by Mandie Holgate, Founder of The Business Womans Network, International speaker and author, her books are highly acclaimed by business leaders, leading authors, a good few celebrities and business owners around the world.
 Fight the fear (the book that looks at the top 12 fears that impact on success) and Taking Control Of Your Mind are just 2 of the must read books that make business and success easier.
 You can meet Mandie at the Colchester and Braintree events and she pops into as many events across our network as she can each month now delivering an hour free of coaching and mentoring for all of our guests.
 Mandie is happy to connect with all women in business so feel free to do this via her website – www.mandieholgate.co.uk

-Over on the Insiders I had this question asked.
-As a business and life coach with extensive experience of what makes us busy business women tick and how to use that to achieve more.
-I wanted to give you some ideas so you can confidently say “this is our price!” without feeling like you are being greedy or risking business.
-Let me know how you get on.
+Over on the Insiders (our confidential mastermind group) I had this question asked.
+As a Founder of The BWN and a coach with extensive experience of what makes us busy business owners succeed in business and get the results we want, I wanted to give you some ideas so you can confidently say “this is our price!” without feeling like you are being greedy or risking business.
+Let me know how you get on and as always you can ask questions, get feedback on what you learn over on our confidential mastermind group any time you like.

 The phone rings and you do the happy dance because out of the blue someone wants what you do.
 Great feeling isn’t it?

-(Well okay not out of the blue if you are an Insider or one of my client’s you know it’s about the branding, the vision, the mission, the marketing, the ethos and then it’s about the products and services and a ton of other things too (especially the actions and mindset!)
+(Well okay not out of the blue if you are an Insider or one of my client’s you know it’s about the branding, the vision, the mission, the marketing, the ethos and then it’s about the products and services and about the full package we put together to ensure you do get a constant supply of new customers (especially remembering the right actions and mindset -that’s another blog article on it’s own!)

 The point is, this is what business is about.
 Getting the sales.

-You then discuss their needs – ensure you utilise that information in your follow up conversations and communications (top tip!) and get a proposal over to them.
+You then discuss their needs – ensure you utilise that information in your follow up conversations and communications (top tip!) and get a proposal sent to them for their consideration and a reply of yes please….

 They say “great, lets’ do this.”
 And you get the purchase order arranged, a date in the diary and it’s all systems go.
 Except…